 Besides the great taste, I love it because it’s so easy.
 I also love the glaze.
 A lot.
-You could just skip the pork and eat the glaze with a spoon!
+In fact, you could just skip the pork and eat the glaze with a spoon!

 Slow cooked pork tenderloin, finished off with a balsamic, soy sauce and brown sugar glaze.